Education Maintenance Allowance (EMA)

 If you have been awarded an EMA award for the full school year, you are entitled to be off sick for up to 5 days without a doctor's line without it affecting your EMA payments.
 If you have been awarded an EMA award for half the school year, you are entitled to three days' off sick without a doctor's line.
 You should inform your school immediately you know you are going to be off, and you may need to provide the school with written reason for being off.
 Any other absences must be covered by a medical certificate or be authorised by the school.

-Yes.
-Your entitlement to your EMA will not be affected if you move school, provided that you renew your EMA Learning Agreement with your new school.
+Your entitlement to your EMA will not be affected if you move school, provided that you renew your EMA learning agreement with your new school.
 If you haven't received your EMA, you should, in the first instance, check with the school to see that your attendance has been appropriately updated.